A new class of traversable exponential wormhole metrics: Effective refractive index

 These effective refractive indices specify the focussing/defocussing of null geodesics and they are distinct all the way down to $r=0$.
-From Fig.\ref{FIG.1},\ref{FIG.2},\ref{FIG.3},\ref{FIG.4} we can see that the effective refractive index for the modified exponential metric Eq.(\ref{(2)}),(\ref{(23)}),(\ref{(52)}),(\ref{(78)}) is slightly greater than that of the Schwarzschild metric in isotropic coordinate at small $r\geq 2m$.
+The effective refractive index for the gravitational field in weak and strong field limit was studied in \cite{boonserm2005effective, barcelo2011analogue, visser2013survey}.
+From Fig.\ref{FIG.1},\ref{FIG.2},\ref{FIG.4} we can see that the effective refractive index for the modified exponential metric Eq.(\ref{(2)}),(\ref{(23)}),(\ref{(52)}),(\ref{(78)}) is slightly greater than that of the Schwarzschild metric in isotropic coordinate at small $r\geq 2m$.
 As $r$ increases, the curves converge to each other.
 In the strong field region that is $r\leq \frac{m}{2}$ the curve of the effective refractive index of Schwarzschild metric differ entirely with that of the exponential metrics Eq.(\ref{(2)}),(\ref{(23)}),(\ref{(52)}),(\ref{(78)}).
 If we stick to the fact that the refractive index is the ratio between the speed of light in vacuum and its phase velocity in a medium, the increase in the refractive index indicates the slowing down of the phase velocity the phase velocity.
 Which would signify that light is not able to passthrough the medium.
 This is exactly what happens for the refractive index for Schwarzschild metric in Eq.(\ref{sch}), when the isotropic coordinates approaches the event horizon.
 For an observer at space-like infinity the event horizon acts like a medium with infinite refractive index. even though a light signal can reach the event horizon in a proper time, a distant observer would instead come to the conclusion that the same signal takes an infinite time to cross the event horizon.
 That is once we get close to the Schwarzschild horizon, the lensing properties are very much different.
 We can see a clear spike in the curve of Schwarzschild effective refractive index near the event horizon from the above figures.
 Whereas the effective refractive indices of the exponential metrics are continous in the whole region and they decrease asymptotically as $r\to \infty$.